codemaster-vansh/test-calculator-app/README.md

 # Test Calculator App

 ## Overview
 The Test Calculator App is a simple yet functional web-based calculator designed to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-Its purpose is to provide users with an intuitive and clean interface for performing calculations quickly and efficiently.
+Its purpose is to provide users with an intuitive interface for quick calculations, making it a handy tool for everyday use.

 ## Features
-- **Clean User Interface**: A minimalist design that ensures ease of use and accessibility.
-- **Basic Operations**: Supports addition, subtraction, multiplication, and division.
+- Clean and user-friendly UI for easy navigation and operation.
+- Supports four basic arithmetic operations:
+  - Addition
+  - Subtraction
+  - Multiplication
+  - Division
+- Real-time calculation results displayed as users input numbers and select operations.
-- **Responsive Design**: Works seamlessly across various devices and screen sizes.
+- Responsive design that works seamlessly on various devices and screen sizes.
-- **Error Handling**: Provides feedback for invalid operations (e.g., division by zero).
+- Error handling for division by zero and invalid inputs.
-- **Keyboard Support**: Allows users to perform calculations using both mouse clicks and keyboard inputs.

 ## Live Demo
 The application is deployed at: [https://[username].github.io/test-calculator-app/](https://[username].github.io/test-calculator-app/)